 - Seeds for a quick growing green plant, cress is a good one or grass seeds.

 - Crayons or paint

 - Draw a face for your Leprechaun onto the cup.

 - Half fill the cup with the soil.
 Add your seeds and cover with a small amount of soil.

 - Depending on how quick your seeds grow your Leprechaun will soon have great green hair.

 #6.
 St. Patrick’s Day Shamrock Man or Woman!

-We love this St Patrick’s Day Shamrock Man/Woman.
+Have a go at making this fun St Patrick’s Day Shamrock Man/Woman.
 It is easy to make for kids of all ages with a bit of simple preparation, some glue and white and green paper.